savanna-project/labs-monitoring/README.md

 To set up lab's monitoring you should set all required parameters in the ``deploy.sh`` script and run it.
-Also, you must be sure, that you can ssh to the VMs without password (using an RSA keypair).
+Also, you must be sure, that you can ssh to the VMs without password (using an RSA keypair, see 'key' parameter).

 Parameters, which should be set:
 *  openstack creds (OS_USERNAME, OS_AUTH_URL, OS_PASSWORD, OS_TENANT_NAME)